 Method 3: Automatically creating cases through publishing

 If a form is configured to publish data into a case management server dataset, that data can be added as a new row in the server dataset, creating a new case.
-To learn more, check out part 4 of our case management series, section Publishing data to cases.
+Those cases can be worked on immediately, and they can even be transferred to other collection devices without connecting to the Internet.
+To learn more, check out part 4 of our case management series, sections Publishing data to cases and Offline cases and data.

 The methods to edit a case are very similar to the methods used to generate a new case.